pixel

 Create a customer-centric culture

-For this to happen, the first step is planning and knowledge: you need to know your customer to understand how their journey can be tailored to them, their expectations, and needs.
+For this to happen, the first step is planning and knowledge: you need to know your customer to understand how their journey can be tailored to them, their expectations and needs.
 Therefore, know your audience, understand their habits, and plan accordingly to improve each of your touchpoints.

 Define your touchpoints and communication channels

-Value organizational culture
+Value the organizational culture

 Invest in training to strengthen the culture